 I’m often asked what sort of cheap point-and-shoot camera will help take better photos than a smartphone.
 But before I make that recommendation, I have to mention that most modern smartphones have surprisingly great cameras.
 So much so that some people take night photos of the Milky Way with them, something that seemed inconceivable not so long ago!

-Here’s a few tips I like to offer to help create better photos instantly.
-At this point, someone might say, “Well, sure, if you have one of those new, of course you can take great photos.”
-With that in mind, I will use photos from my cracked, beat up old iPhone 6 for examples with the exception of the featured photo above.
+Here are a few tips I like to offer to help create better photos instantly.
+At this point, someone might say, “Well, sure, if you have one of those new cameraphones, of course, you can take great photos.”
+With that in mind, I will use photos from my cracked, beat-up old iPhone 6 from 2014 for examples with the exception of the featured photo above.

 You may rest easy knowing that your mobile phone camera is probably better than mine!